stefanusgusega/pcgame-store/README.md

 python main.py
 ```

-Optionally, to try the testing, run:
+Optionally, to try the testing, do:
 ```
+cd test
 pytest -v
 ```